tcurdt/jdeb/README.md

 # Debian packages in Java

-This library provides an Ant task and a Maven plugin to create Debian packages from Java builds in a truly cross platform manner.
+This library provides an Ant task along with a Maven plugin to create Debian packages from Java builds in a cross platform manner.
 Build your Debian packages on any platform that has Java support.
 Windows, Linux, OS X - it doesn't require additional native tools installed.